-There are a bunch of investors who are always searching for a cost effective broker platform.
-Through these platform they wish to handle the majority of their transactions.
+There are a bunch of investors who are always searching for a cost-effective broker platform.
+Through this platform they wish to handle the majority of their transactions.

 I think cost is one aspect but there are other considerations

 - Think in terms of whether the broker will continue to be in business

 - If you have a problem with the platform or your trade, are they responsive